DaniloVieiraCosta1729/pointlessCode/EP001/doc.md

 ```
 I know a makefile would be a lot better, but I'm still not used to making these makefiles yet, but I'll definitely add one later.

+# Results
+The problem was solved, and it returns a number of 132260596 iterations to complete the task.
+This number is how many times a person would have to divide the stones in the even-numbered box in half and put half in the odd-numbered box until confirming that, for all numbers between 1 and 1018, all of them appear as a quantity of stones in one of the boxes at some point.

 # Directory tree of EP001

 ```